EU06

 First electric locomotives in PKP service were of British origin.
 Following the contract for the electrification of the so-called ‘Diameter Line’ in Warsaw, signed between PKP and two British companies (English Electric and Metropolitan Vickers) in August 1933, two machines were supplied, first of them arriving in 1936.
 Four more were later assembled by Fablok.
 All were classed EL.100; last of them survived the war and was withdrawn in 1964.

 After WWII, electrification of principal lines soon gained momentum, but production of locomotives posed a serious problem.
 Given the needs of industry reconstruction and expansion, it is hardly surprising that freight machines were given priority: indigenous ET21, to some extent based on Soviet VL22M, appeared in 1957 and Pafawag of Wrocław (pre-war Linke-Hofmann) built 726 examples until 1971.
 Supplies of passenger locomotives were far less impressive.
 E110 (later re-designated EP02) prototype was rolled out in 1953, but only eight machines were built; this locomotive, based on pre-war EL.100, could hardly be considered modern.
 Eight E150s from Swedish ASEA, supplied between 1951 and 1952, stemmed from the same basic design and offered no significant advantage.
 These locomotives were in fact considered a stop-gap.
-Twenty-five EU04s from Eastern Germany, purchased in 1955 and 1956, proved rather disappointing.
+Twenty-five EU04s from Eastern Germany, purchased in 1955 and 1956, proved rather unreliable and disappointing.

 EU06 had a decisive influence on the design of passenger electric locomotives in Poland.
 Its license version EU07 and slightly modified variant EP07, still remain the mainstay of the PKP fleet.
 EP08 was its direct derivative, differing – apart from minor details – only in shaft bearings.
-Many design features were used in ET22 freighter (including traction engines) and EP09 express locomotive.
+Many design features and sub-assemblies were used in ET22 freighter (including traction motors) and EP09 express locomotive.
 The importance of EU06 for Polish railways cannot thus be underestimated.

 Main technical data